 The following example depicts the mapping of a @ServletSecurity annotation with a single contained @HttpMethodConstraint to two security-constraint elements.
-The url-pattern elements defined by the corresponding servlet (registration) would be included in the web-resource-collection of both constraints, and the presence and value of any contained auth-constraint and user-data-constraint elements would be determined by the mapping of the associated @HttpConstraint and @HttpMethodConstraint values as defined in Section 13.4.1.3, "Mapping @HttpConstraint and @HttpMethodConstraint to XML."
+The url-pattern elements defined by the corresponding servlet (registration) would be included in the web-resource-collection of both constraints, and the presence and value of any contained auth-constraint and user-data-constraint elements would be determined by the mapping of the associated mapping @ServletSecurity with contained @HttpMethodConstraint

+@HttpConstraint and @HttpMethodConstraint values as defined in Section 13.4.1.3, "Mapping @HttpConstraint and @HttpMethodConstraint to XML."